Skip to main content

 Next cohort

-Run the operating model in a cohort.
+Run the vibe coding workflow in a cohort.

 Start with a structured baseline.
 Build judgment through practice.
 Ship with confidence.